POMPEII: THE IMMORTAL CITY

 They will discover how the excavation of Pompeii in the 18th century influenced the development of archaeology as a scientific study.
-In the final section of the exhibition, visitors have the opportunity to play the role of archaeologist through the use of multiple digital interactives and replicas of artifacts from Pompeii.
+Visitors have the opportunity to play the role of archaeologist through the use of digital interactives and replicas of artifacts from Pompeii.

 Organized with Italian Entertainment Network (IEN)